pcbcrew/pcbcrew.github.io/_posts/2023-01-25-an-extensive-guide-to-pcbs.md

 ---
 layout: post
-title:  "An Extensive Guide to PCBs"
+title:  "An Extensive Guide to PCBs: All You Need To Know About"
 date:   2022-11-01 09:16:35 +0600
 categories: [pcba]
-post_image: "/assets/images/blog/pcba-factory.png"
+post_image: "/assets/images/blog/pcba.jpg"
 author: Charles
 ---